ThroughPut-Marketing-Repos/EKIS-OpenSource/docs/knowledge_base/telegram.md

 1. Add the bot as an administrator in the destination space with permission to create invite links.
 2. Post the generated setup code inside that space.
 The code expires after 15 minutes and only the admin who created it can complete the process.
 If Telegram masks their identity (anonymous admin or "post as channel" mode), the bot DM's them with an approval prompt instead of linking automatically.
+Channel posts now follow the same confirmation flow, so the admin only needs to approve the prompt that arrives in their direct messages.
 3. The bot confirms the link both in the group and via direct message, then persists the chat ID in the configuration so future verifications automatically create invite links for the new destination.